plasticmind/site-isittooearlytolistentochristmasmusic.com/README.md

-# site-isittooearlytolistentochristmasmusic.com
+# Is it too early to listen to Christmas music?

-A definitive answer to the age-old question: is it too early to start listening to Christmas music?
+A definitive answer to the age-old question.